OBOAcademy/obook/04-OntologyTheory/c-path-ontology-tutorial.md

 # Objectives

 The objective of this tutorial is to introduce trainees to basic ontology editing in Protege and OWL logic.
 At the end of this tutorial, trainees should be able to:

 -   do basic edits in the Mondo Ontology
 -   make pull requests to GitHub
 -   create tickets in GitHub

+# Outline

+1. Download the Mondo ontology from GitHub
+2. Open Mondo in Protege and browse and search Mondo
+3. Do basic edits in Mondo and make a pull request (PR)
+4. Add new terms to Mondo and make a PR
+5. Understand the basics of writing a good ticket
+6. Practice creating a ticket for a new term request in GitHub

 # GitHub workflows